PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

   - **Groups**: Drop down with all customers groups.
 You can select one group or select “all groups”, so that the specific price is available for all customers groups..
 By default, “all groups” is selected.

   - **Customers**: There is a placeholder: “All customers”.
 If no customer is selected, the specific price is available for all customers.
 You can search a customer by name, lastname or email.
 Enabled customers with corresponding name, lastname or email address are displayed under the field.
-When you search a customer, results are highlighted in dropdown when using keyboard and hover with mouse (issue 14052).
+When you search a customer, results are highlighted in dropdown when using keyboard and hover with mouse (<a href="https://github.com/PrestaShop/PrestaShop/issues/14052">issue 14052</a>).
 If you enter something and no results are found, when you click outside the field, what has been entered is deleted.
 You can click, to select it.
 You can select only one customer.
 You can remove it by clicking on the cross.
 When you click on it, you have a modal to cancel or confirm the action.

   - **Combinations**: This drop down is displayed only for a product with combinations.
 All the combinations are listed.
 You can select one combination or select “apply to all combinations”, so that the specific price is available for all combinations.
 By default, “Apply to all combinations” is selected.
 Display the following information message under the field: Note that if you want to base a quantity discount on a product, it will apply to all of its combinations.
-Go in Shop Parameters > Product Settings to modify it (issue 12363).
+Go in Shop Parameters > Product Settings to modify it (<a href="https://github.com/PrestaShop/PrestaShop/issues/12363">issue 12363</a>).

   - **Available from**: Datefield.
 The specific price is applied only from the selected date and hour.
-When you click on the field a calendar is displayed and you can choose a date and also hour and minutes (improvement 11329).
+When you click on the field a calendar is displayed and you can choose a date and also hour and minutes (<a href="https://github.com/PrestaShop/PrestaShop/issues/11329">improvement 11329</a>).
 If you enter a wrong value (numbers or letter), when you click outside the field, the date previously selected (when you opened the calendar) is completed.

   - **Available to**: Datefield.
 The specific price is applied until the selected date and hour..
-When you click on the field a calendar is displayed and you can choose a date and also hour and minutes (improvement 11329).
+When you click on the field a calendar is displayed and you can choose a date and also hour and minutes (<a href="https://github.com/PrestaShop/PrestaShop/issues/11329">improvement 11329</a>).
 If you enter a wrong value (numbers or letter), when you click outside the field, the date previously selected (when you opened the calendar) is completed.

   - **Starting at**: Quantity from which the specific price is applied.
 By default, it’s set to 1.
 In front-office the specific price isn’t displayed if this quantity isn’t reached.